slausmeister/AutoHDR/readme.md

 # Evaluating Data Augmentations
 For evaluation we iterate over every possible augmentation method and select hyperparameters such that the amount of data is increased by factor eight.
 This value is chosen since it is the maximal factor using flipping and rotation and we want to obtain comparable results.
 Each augmentation method is combined with either no label smoothing, moving average or gaussian smoothing.
 Overall we obtain 21 possible combinations of label smoothing and data augmentation.
-For each of them the model is trained 30 times and we save the mean of all losses after each epoch.
+For each of them the model is trained 30 times with a 0.05/0.95 training/validation split, simulating extreme data scarcity.
+We average the validation losses across all 30 models.

 ![](/assets/compare_aug_losses.png)

 Fig 8: Comparison average epoch validation losses of different augmentations.
 See [stani-stein.com/AutoHDR](https://www.stani-stein.com/AutoHDR/#evaluating-data-augmentations) for an interactive version of the plot.

 What immediately catches the eye, is that data augmentation in principle has a positive impact on the model's performance.
 Sobering, however is the impact of label smoothing.
 Without data augmentation it even seems to have a negative effect.
 At least on augmented data the models that are trained on smoothed data perform better than the ones with untreated labels.
 This suggests the assumption that having a certain amount of training data available is necessary for label smoothing to work.
 But this question is up to another evaluation since the observed effect is not pronounced.

+It is hard to say what augmentation works the best.
+It is however fair to say, that smoothing does seem to help with the validation error, possibly due to reduced overfitting.
+Furthermore we are inclined to say, that image erasing performs the worst.
+This may be because the deleted spots are registered as shadows, messing up the algorithms understanding of the scenes lighting.
+Both effects are however not strong and require further inquiry.

 # Conclusion
+Our algorithm manages to find a photographer's editing style from an extremely small dataset (15-20 images) allowing a photographer to edit a subset of a photo shoot and let the algorithm decide the rest.
+The algorithm also learns to match editing styles, that are typical for HDR photography solving our original goal.
+This greatly reduces the time needed to edit photos, mitigating one of the less fun aspects of photography.
 # References
 [Chen et al., 2020] Chen, Pengguang, et al. "Gridmask data augmentation." arXiv preprint arXiv:2001.04086 (2020).